abhishekjagtap1/V2X-Guassians/README.md

 Note: we provide support for different rasterizers  such as flow or feature rasterizer in different branches, refer to `dev_depth_flow_supervision` and `dev_feature_rasterization`.

 For easy benchmarking of RT-4dgs, we also provide a dedicated branch named `vanilla_4DGS`

+TODO:
+- [ ]Code Cleanup for Emernerf
+- [ ] Unofficial implementation of Emernerf on V2X-GOTR benchamrk is available here https://github.com/abhishekjagtap1/Self_supervised-neural-fields-for-collaborative-perception/tree/main

 ## Contributions

 **This project is still under development.
 Please feel free to raise issues or submit pull requests to contribute to our codebase.**

 ---

-Some source code of ours is borrowed from [4D Gaussians](https://github.com/hustvl/4DGaussians/tree/master), [HexPlane](https://github.com/Caoang327/HexPlane), [TiNeuVox](https://github.com/hustvl/TiNeuVox) and [MVGS](https://github.com/xiaobiaodu/MVGS).
+Some source code of ours is borrowed from [4D Gaussians](https://github.com/hustvl/4DGaussians/tree/master), [HexPlane](https://github.com/Caoang327/HexPlane), [TiNeuVox](https://github.com/hustvl/TiNeuVox), [MVGS](https://github.com/xiaobiaodu/MVGS) and [Coopdet3D](https://github.com/tum-traffic-dataset/coopdet3d).
 We sincerely appreciate the excellent works of these authors.